somerwalker/ai-transformation-playbook/README.md

 The AI Transformation Playbook introduces a practical operating model that helps organizations move from experimentation to disciplined execution.
 It focuses on intake, prioritization, governance, delivery coordination, and measurement of business outcomes.

+## Common Reasons AI Initiatives Fail

+Many organizations begin exploring artificial intelligence with enthusiasm, but struggle to move beyond experimentation.

+Common obstacles include:

+- unclear ownership of AI initiatives
+- inconsistent evaluation of opportunities
+- lack of governance for risk and compliance
+- poor coordination between business and technical teams
+- insufficient data readiness
+- unclear success metrics
+- limited operational adoption

+These challenges are rarely technical in nature.
+Most stem from missing organizational structure around how AI initiatives are evaluated, prioritized, governed, and delivered.

+The AI Transformation Playbook addresses these gaps by introducing a practical operating model for managing AI initiatives from initial idea through operational deployment.

 ## AI Transformation Workflow

 ```mermaid